IanRFerguson/nba-schedule-automator/README.md

 # NBA SCHEDULE AUTOMATOR
- This program automatically generates a .ics file for your favorite team
+ This program automatically generates a .ics calendar file for your favorite team

 ## Usage Notes